fadzb/cc-app/README.md

 $ curl -d '{"name":"Paddy", "cardType":"Visa", "cardLimit":"1000"}' -H "Content-Type: application/json" -X POST http://localhost:3000/credit-cards
 ```

+> Note: Try using the home address explicitly (i.e. http://127.0.0.1:3000/credit-cards) if there is no reply from localhost

 Fetch the newly created account by using the _cardId_ returned from the previous request as the {id} path parameter here:

 ```bash